Gender & Sexuality

 Coming to know your own feelings and thoughts about your gender identity (and possibly sharing that with others) is a highly personal experience and can feel overwhelming and vulnerable.
 I believe that the only person who can define your gender identity is you.
 I also believe that having support from a supportive and affirming gender therapist can be incredibly helpful along the way.
 In therapy, you will have a space to focus on what a changing identity means to you, and address any changes happening in your relationships.
 I will support you to gain insight into what gender means for you and what choices are right, and can make referrals to medical professionals as needed.

 Note: For clients seeking hormones or hormone blockers, and/or surgery, I believe strongly in the informed consent model.
-However, many doctors and surgeons continue to require referral letters.
-If needed, I am able to write letters for medical resources or procedures in line with WPATH Standards of Care.
+However, many doctors, surgeons, and insurance companies continue to require referral letters.
+If needed, I am able to provide thorough assessments and write recommendation letters for medical resources or procedures in line with WPATH Standards of Care.

 Your identities matter here.
 Your whole self matters here.